Battle of Sesimbra Bay: Battle

 As the English entered the bay, without hesitation they fired with everything they had at the anchored and secured galleys but made sure they were out of effective range of the Spanish 60 pdr cannon.
 Monson's Garland was able to bombard the Spanish galleys with her sixteen culverins forcing them to break formation.
 Much damage was caused but soon the galleys began to row side to side in the harbour in an attempt to avoid fire from Garland, which was now anchored.
-Leveson in Warspite however had problems with the wind and was soon being blown out of the road stead despite efforts to keep Warspite in one position.
+Leveson in Warspite however had problems with the wind and was soon being blown out of the roadstead despite efforts to keep Warspite in one position.
 Once out of effective range Leveson then rowed in a launch under fire and went on board Garland to join Monson and the rest of the fleet.

 When Bazán's galleys did break formation Dreadnought with her shallow draught sailed into the confusion and took them all on at close range with her eleven demi-culverins and ten sakers.
 Bazán had suffered significant losses with all three of his galleys damaged and was himself soon so badly wounded that there was much disorganization.
-Monson decided to concentrate his fire on Spinola's galleys and within a few hours Garland and Nonpareil pounded them to the point that two of his galleys, Trinidad and Occasion, were soon burned and sunk, the captain of the latter being taken prisoner.
+Monson decided to concentrate his fire on Spinola's galleys.
+Within a few hours Garland and Nonpareil pounded them to the point that two of his galleys, Trinidad and Occasion, were soon burned and sunk, the captain of the latter being taken prisoner.
 The galley slaves swam (if they could) to the English ships and Bazán's battered galleys managed to flee the action heading North.

 Capture of São Valentinho

 The great carrack itself was surrounded and the remaining galleys under Spinola decided that the only sensible option was to retreat out of range from the bay.
 The rest of his galleys were already badly damaged, the galley slaves had been exhausted to the point of near death.
-To the surprise of the English the fire from Fort Santiago de Sesimbra began to slacken; Nonpareil, Adventure, and occasional fire from Warspite had poured enough accurate fire into the fortress to put most of the guns out of action within an hour.
+To the surprise of the English the fire from Fort Santiago de Sesimbra began to slacken.
+Nonpareil, Adventure, and occasional fire from Warspite had poured enough accurate fire into the fortress to put most of the guns out of action within an hour.
 With the destruction and retreat of the galleys it became clear that the carrack was lost.

 Under closer inspection the English realized that the carrack was a huge 1,700-ton vessel, São Valentinho, recently returned from the Portuguese Indies laden with goods.
 The castle and the various shore defences could not fire for fear of hitting their own ships as a result ineffectual fire continued throughout the battle.
-The English ships though kept up enough fire to silence the rest of the shore defences and Garland and Dreadnought sailed to port and starboard respectively of São Valentinho.
+The English ships though kept up enough fire to silence the rest of the shore defences.
+Garland and Dreadnought sailed to port and starboard respectively of São Valentinho.
 She was soon boarded and within minutes the top deck had been secured with only a few losses and Monson wanted no more bloodshed.